 Quick Note: most of the coaching I do centers on communication, leadership, and career.
-However, in the past I held most relationship workshops and as clients find they can trust me they open up with this area of life too.
+However, in the past I held many relationship workshops and as clients find they can trust me they open up with this area of life too.
 Here is something I put together in an effort to encourage and motivate you in this more personal area.

 Each relationship is a learning experience, and the information learned can be used to reinvent yourself.
 It’s hard when a relationship ends, but you have the opportunity to write a new chapter in your life.
 What will you decide to do with this opportunity?

 Take your life to a new level after the end of your relationship:

 1. Clean house.
 Take all of those photographs, love letters, mementos, gifts, and so on and pitch them in the trash.
 If you’re tempted to keep them for sentimental reasons, consider your ex-partner from three relationships ago.
 Do you still have anything remaining from that relationship?

 ● If you just can’t let go of those items yet, put them all in a box and put the box in the basement or garage.
 You can throw them away another day.
 Someday, you’ll be surprised that you ever wanted to keep any of it.

 2. Join a gym.
 Make some positive changes to your body.
 Exercise will uplift your mood too.Lift weights, go running, join a yoga studio, or play tennis.
 The activity doesn’t matter as long as you get some exercise and move onward and upward.